aarongilly/aarongilly.github.io/_posts/2020-01-28-386-data-journal-pivot.md

 There's one limitation that a standard spreadsheet applications fails to handle well... a limitation I decided I no longer wanted to live with: multiplicity.

 The intersection of a row and a column is one cell.
 One cell contains one value.
 One.
 You can try working around this limitation by using in-cell delimiters (e.g. commas), but you're always fighting an uphill battle.
-Here's a pretty simple scenario that played out last year - I wanted to know how many books I ready.
+Here's a pretty simple scenario that played out last year - I wanted to know how many books I read.
 There are formulas for counting things, there are formulas for counting things based on conditions, there are methods of counting "unique" things... but none of those built-in methods can possibly recognize that the sequence of days below only contains two books:

 - 1/1: "The Odyssey"
 - 1/2: "The Odyssey, The Iliad"